Scalingo/documentation/_posts/platform/app/2000-01-01-autoscaler.md

 The **Target** is used by the autoscaler to adapt the number of containers of your application.
 We also provide you with a recommended value you can use as the target.
-This recommended value is based on the 95th percentile average over the last 24 hours of your application for most metric.
+This recommended value is based on the median over the last 24 hours of your application for most metrics.
 It is 90% for the CPU and the RAM usage.

 ## Autoscaling Logic